qdev-dk/quantum_fitter/README.md

     <img src="https://img.shields.io/static/v1?style=for-the-badge&label=maintainer&message=Kian-Gao&color=inactive"/>
 </p>

-The purpose of making this package is to provide a uniform, easy-to-use fitting protocol that everyone can share.
-It's highly flexible, yet pretty easy to use. .
-To use the `Qfit` package, you initialize an initialize an instance with your `x`-data, `y`-data, and the models you want to fit to as well as the initial guesses for parameters:
+The purpose of this package is to provide a uniform, easy-to-use fitting protocol that everyone can share and extend, in the cQED-at-QDev group.
+It's highly flexible, and pretty easy to use.
+To use the `Qfit` package, you initialize an instance with your `x`-data, `y`-data, and the models you want to fit to as well as the initial guesses for parameters:
 ```python
 qfit = quantum_fitter.Qfit(x, y, ['GaussianModel', 'LinearModel'], params_init);
 ```